 You’re Already Producing Milk Before Your Baby Is Born — It’s Already There

 In the last month or so of pregnancy, and sometimes even earlier, your breasts will typically begin to produce colostrum.
 "A few drops may leak from your breasts now and then during the final weeks of pregnancy," with some women experiencing leakage as early as the second trimester, according to BabyCenter.
 It’s usually a yellowish color, and may come out in very small quantities.

-Danielle Downs Spradlin, IBCLC with Oasis Lactation Services, tells Romper that “Some parents do feel milk 'coming in,' which is a misleading term."
+But this confusion with colostrum is why so many parents panic that their milk hasn’t come in yet.
+Don’t freak out.
+Danielle Downs Spradlin, International Board Certified Lactation Consultant (IBCLC) with Oasis Lactation Services, tells Romper, “Some parents do feel milk 'coming in,' which is a misleading term.

 “Most women find they will be full or engorged when their milk comes in, but not everyone!
 The only telltale sign is that your milk changes to white and increases in amount so you'll hear your baby swallowing and they will begin to increase in wet and dirty diapers,” Kristin Gourley, IBCLC Manager with Lactation Link LLC, tells Romper.

 Many first-time parents already find themselves recording their baby’s sleep, eating, and pooping schedule with military precision (there are even apps like Baby Tracker that make it easy to log your baby’s daily habits), so it shouldn’t require much more effort to notice an uptick in wet and dirty diapers.

 These Are The Signs That Your Milk Is Officially In, Even If It Doesn’t Feel Like It